willstepp/writings/aura-dim/notes.md

 he grows more paranoid, more agitated, less hungry, as time goes by
 ^^^ as a meth addict
 bites nails, covers pot belly with arm

+Whoever finds this note, I need your help.
+Find me.

+When he joins her aura stream he sees a memory from here childhood, the dilapidated house (Quail Hollow), walks around in the aura until he finds something to help locate her.
+When he goes there the place is empty, though there are clues she was there.
+Here is where he is attacked and devours the man.

+She built the prototype into a knitted pink beanie with cat ears, to keep the men in the lab away from it.

+The woman he has sex with he sees walking through Avalon.